 Naturally, you can prepare more than Beef Jerky in a food dehydrator.
 I have also used this dehydrator to make my Beetroot Chips and many other products over the years and found that it captures the flavor of everything I’ve put into it.

 The dehydrator is simple to use and works by removing the moisture from food whilst locking in the freshness.

 BBQ Style Beef Jerky Recipe - EASY Meat Snacks

 - 1 kg Scotch Fillet Steak

-- Combine the ingredients for the marinade in a non reactive container, a glass is good.
+- Combine the ingredients for the marinade in a non reactive container, glass is good.

 - Place the steak strips into the marinade and refrigerate overnight or at a minimum 4 hours.

-- The beef jerky can be stored in a jar in the pantry and does not need refrigeration.
+- The beef jerky can be stored in a jar at room temperature and does not need refrigeration.

 Looking for more great snack recipes?
 Why not try these delicious bites;